jadecobra/python_tdd_exercises/source/calculator/calculator_3.rst

   - :ref:`ZeroDivisionError<test_catching_zero_division_error>`
   - :ref:`The Mother of all Exceptions<test_catching_exceptions>`

-* I can use assertRaisesRegex_ to catch :ref:`Exceptions<how to test if an Exception is raised>` with messages
+* I can use assertRaisesRegex_ to catch :ref:`Exceptions<how to test that an Exception is raised>` with messages
-* I can use :ref:`try..except...else<how to use try...except...else>` to make programs that can choose what to do when :ref:`Exceptions<how to test if an Exception is raised>` are raised
+* I can use :ref:`try..except...else<how to use try...except...else>` to make programs that can choose what to do when :ref:`Exceptions<how to test that an Exception is raised>` are raised

 *************************************************************************************
 code from the chapter